 on its ports without having to communicate via the I²C-bus.
 Thus, the PCAL6416A can

-remain a simple slave device.
+remain a simple target device.
 The input latch feature holds or latches the input pin state

-and keeps the logic values that created the interrupt until the master can service the
+and keeps the logic values that created the interrupt until the controller can service the

 interrupt.
 This minimizes the host’s interrupt service response for fast moving inputs.

 The device Port P outputs have 25 mA sink capabilities for directly driving LEDs while